Melisa Ertürk: International

 Ertürk participated at the 2011 FIFA Women's World Cup qualification – UEFA Group 5 matches as a member of the Turkey women's team.
 Her first appearance was in the game against Austria in Anger, Styria, Austria on June 23, 2010.
 She took part also in the matches against England in Walsall, England on July 29, 2010, and against Austria in Samsun on August 25, 2010.
-Her next participation was at the UEFA Women's Euro 2013 qualifying – Group 2 match against Germany in Izmir on February 15, 2012.
+Her next participation was at the UEFA Women's Euro 2013 qualifying – Group 2 match against Germany in İzmir on February 15, 2012.